spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Create a copy of `/Assets/Fps/Prefabs/HealthPickup.prefab` in the `/Assets/Resources/Prefabs/UnityGameLogic/` folder.
 Because this prefab will only be used for instantiating server-side game objects, the visual components are not needed, so feel free to remove the child renderers.
 Respectively, the `Box Collider` is not needed for client-side workers, so you can remove that from `/Assets/Resources/Prefabs/UnityClient/HealthPickup.prefab` if you wish.
 Make sure you keep it in the `UnityGameLogic` copy of the prefab as we are about to use it to track player collisions with the health pack.

-Add a script component to your new prefab called `HealthPickupServerBehaviour` and replace its contents with the following code snippet which contains a couple of pieces of code we still need to write:
+Then, add a script component to your new prefab called `HealthPickupServerBehaviour` and replace its contents with the following code snippet which contains a couple of pieces of code we still need to write:

 ```csharp
 using System.Collections;